HISTORIC GOLD MEDAL ORCHARD

 Time passed, the trees grew into their grandeur, and then slowly faded into the landscape.
 Over 100 years later, only a few historic trees remain, hardy remnants of the orchard’s former glory.
 Heritage fruit varieties were lost, and the story of the Gold Medal Orchard and its prize-winning fruits was nearly forgotten.

 Today, the story of the Gold Medal Orchard is remembered by the Montezuma Orchard Restoration Project (MORP) through its work to preserve Colorado’s fruit-growing heritage.
 In 2015, the orchard was listed as one of Colorado’s Most Endangered Places by Colorado Preservation, Inc. (CPI).
-MORP works with the Kenyon family to have it become a Saved Site.
-In 2019, this project was awarded an Endangered Places Progress Award by CPI at the Dana Crawford & State Honor Awards.
+In 2019, the project was awarded the EPP Progress Award by CPI at the Dana Crawford & State Honor Awards, and through cooperation with MORP and the Kenyon family, is now saved.

 You are invited to share in this vision by becoming a Sustain-a-Tree Member of MORP.